 Use a 9 inch pie plate for this recipe.

-Form dough into a ball and place in refrigerator for at least an hour.
+Form dough into a ball and place in the freezer for at least 30 minutes.

 Preheat convection oven to 325 degrees or 350 degrees for conventional.